bmndc/nokia-leo/README.md

 Once the driver is installed, you should see your phone in the Driver Manager list as `Android Bootloader Interface`.

 For a full list of commands you can use in the Fastboot interface, see the [Android/Fastboot entry on Gentoo Linux Wiki].
-Do note that not all commands can be used on the 6300 4G.
+Not all commands can be used on the 6300 4G.

 ### EDL mode
 Emergency Download mode can typically be found on devices with Qualcomm chipset, and locates on a separate 'primary bootloader' in which software modifications cannot affect.[^3]